Training and education opportunities with Nereid Bio.

 Internship Project Areas

 Biopolymer Production (Mango Materials): Mango Materials is a renewable bioproducts company located in the San Francisco Bay Area that strives to be the global leader in the bio-manufacturing revolution.
 We have developed a proprietary platform that delivers optimally-formulated, biodegradable polyhydroxyalkanoate (PHA) pellets that incorporate into supply chains to replace traditional plastics.
 As part of the Nereid project, interns at Mango Materials will set up and monitor biodegradation studies using a respirometer to assess the biodegradation rates of PHA-based materials in seawater compared to other polymers.
 Interns will also assist with fermentation and material property analyses.
-This internship will be offered in Summer 2023 at Mango Materials in the Bay Area to students with a background or interest in molecular biology, microbiology, material science, chemical engineering, chemistry, or marine biology.
+This internship will be offered in Summer 2024 at Mango Materials in the Bay Area to students with a background or interest in molecular biology, microbiology, material science, chemical engineering, chemistry, or marine biology.
+This position will be filled by one of the selected 2024 academic year interns.

 Documentary Film Production (Brier Films): Brier films is an independent documentary and commercial production company based in Venice, CA. Brier has worked extensively with nonprofits, environmentally-minded companies, and tourism boards creating short, branded documentaries and commercial content; most recently working with Nereid Biomaterials.
-This internship program will be offered in Winter, Spring and Summer 2023 to students interested in film and (or) environmental fields and work closely with the Nereid team and Brier to develop and produce video assets for social media, web outlets, including film festivals and educational platforms.
+This internship program will be offered in Summer 2024 to students interested in film and (or) environmental fields and work closely with the Nereid team and Brier to develop and produce video assets for social media, web outlets, including film festivals and educational platforms.
 In addition to the items listed above, this internship will also give students the opportunity to participate in other documentary related projects with Brier, ranging from wildlife coexistence to clean water and sanitation access.
 Ability to travel and flexibility in hours are especially important for this role over the Summer period.
+Recruitment for this position will begin in January 2024.

 Statement of Interest: These can only be uploaded AFTER submitting the application form.